-Crescent Roll Taco Pinwheels Recipe
+Taco Pinwheels Recipe

-There’s a lot of debate about soft flour tortillas vs. hard shell tacos, but these taco pinwheels introduce a third option: crescent roll dough!
+There’s a lot of debate about soft flour tortillas versus hard shell tacos, but these taco pinwheels introduce a third option: crescent roll dough!
 It’s a multitasker when it comes to easy weeknight dinners and appetizers, and it’s the perfect pairing with zesty taco-seasoned ground beef and melty cheese.

-Taco pinwheels are ideal for game nights, parties, or as a tasty after school snack.
+Taco pinwheels are ideal for game nights, parties, or as a tasty after-school snack.
 They’re also a great way to switch up your next taco night dinner.
-Give everyone in the family a few taco pinwheels on a plate and set out a variety of toppings for easy customization.
+Give everyone in the family a few taco pinwheels on a plate, and set out a variety of toppings for easy customization.
 (Have you noticed how kids are way more likely to eat dinner when they can assemble it themselves?!)

 Let’s get ready to make some easy cheesy taco pinwheels!